bcwik9/Espruino-Apps/README.md

 wifi.setHostname("MyDeviceName");
 wifi.save(); // load hostname even if power loss/restart
 ```
+  - Be careful of saving SSID/password with `wifi.save()`.
+It doesn't seem to work properly (has connection issue on reconnect/reboot?).
+Hostname seems to save and load correctly though.

 ### Common Issues
 - Not all USB cables support data transport (ie. some only supply power).
 If you can't connect try a couple different USB cables.